scattercat-123/SkyViper-Ultimate-Custom-FPV-Drone-DIY-Goggles/README.md

 How does it fly: [https://www.youtube.com/watch?v=xvFZjo5PgG0](https://www.youtube.com/watch?v=xvFZjo5PgG0) VERY SMOOTH FOOTAGE UP!
 Or maybe a drone is still in progress. maybe that vid is smthn else :))

+## Check the journal.md for more stuff!

+Why is this drone good? - The Ultimate FPV Freestyle Drone which has a max speed of 80km/h.
+Has A custom lighting PCB and custom frame.
+Has many features such as digital hd camera feed to the goggles and gps.
+Also has pcb custom lighting and bluetooth + 60A power to motors + many more!!